 Cosigner Requirements For Becoming A Mortgage Co-Signer

-One benefit has to do with your credit score.
+What credit score does a cosigner need?
 When you go in to apply for a mortgage with a bank or other traditional lender — or even some of the subprime options — your credit score is going to be an important factor.
 The higher your credit score is, the more likely it is that you’ll get approval, and the lower your interest rate is going to be.
-If late payments of excess debt has your score down, you might think about waiting to apply for a mortgage until your finances are in better shape.
-However, if you have already shed the debt but are still waiting for your credit score to respond, bringing in a co-signer who has a better credit score can help you gain approval more easily — and at a lower interest rate.
+If late payments of excess debt have your score down, you might think about waiting to apply for a mortgage until your finances are in better shape.
+However, if you have already shed the debt but are still waiting for your credit score to respond, bringing in a co-signer for the house loan who has a better credit score can help you gain approval more easily — and at a lower interest rate.

 Banks like applicants who have a steady employment history that shows a regular track record of income.
 If your job history has been choppy or if you are self-employed, having a co-signer who has had a stable job for a long time can make a big difference on your application.
 The bank will be impressed with his or her employment history and that may make the difference in getting approval for you.

 Before you go in with a co-signer, though, there are some steps you need to take first.
 First, make sure that the co-signer will help you as much as you think he or she will.
 Sometimes people aren’t aware of shortcomings in their own credit score because they don’t monitor it regularly.
 As a result, they can end up harming your application and keeping you from getting approval.
 Also, you’ll want to sign a contract with your co-signer.
 Even if the co-signer is your parent, a relative or best friend, you want to keep things professional between the two of you on this.
 This will help you outline the responsibilities that you have on the loan in writing and keep things from becoming awkward if you are late on a payment or you run into some other issues on the loan.